YonatanGM/songs.inc/README.md

 # songs.inc
-songs.inc is a large collection of songs scrapped from telegram.
+songs.inc is a collection of songs scrapped from telegram.
 You can search any song by name or arist.
 You can also share your tracks and support the database.

 [Songs.inc](https://t.me/Tele_fileBot)